nanoix9/2019Papers/dw/ass2/projectReport.md

-According to the original data, the DW will consist of one fact table *Sales* and five dimension tables *Product*, *Supplier*, *Customer*, *Store*, and *Date*, as shown in Figure \ref{fig:overall}.
+According to the original data, the DW will consist of one fact table *Sales* and five dimension tables *Product*, *Supplier*, *Customer*, *Store*, and *Date*, as shown in \cref{fig:overall}.
 The SQL code to create all tables are in file *createDW.sql*.

 \begin{figure}[htbp]